MRBolt/MRBolt.github.io/_posts/2019-12-25-HTB-Lame-writeup.md

 category: hackthebox
 tags: [ 'samba' ]
 ---

-Summary:
+**DIGEST**

-This machine is easy ranked machine and exploited through metasploit module.
-A initial nmap scan result will shows us a vulnerable smaba service which is running on port 139.
+An initial Nmap scan result will show us a vulnerable samba service which is running on port 139.
+It's vulnerable to the "Samba username map script" vulnerability and exploited using both Manual and Metasploit module.

 <html>

 <head>
     <style>
+    b {
+  font-weight: bold;
+}
         table {
             font-family: arial, sans-serif;
             border-collapse: collapse;